-When co-workers plan a meeting and are looking at free/busy times, they can see the details of any appointment if they hover the mouse pointer over the appointment.
+When co-workers plan a meeting and are looking at free/busy times via the Schedule Assistant, they can see the details of any appointment if they hover the mouse pointer over the appointment.

 Is there a way to block that?

-To prevent them from seeing details via Free/Busy, you can either publish your appointment as Private or you can change the permissions on your Calendar folder.
+To prevent co-workers from seeing details via Free/Busy times, you can either publish your appointment as Private or you can change the permissions on your Calendar folder.

 Mark an appointment as private